cachesauras/cache/README.md

 ---

-## Why This Gets You Stars From OpenClaw Users

-Three reasons this works:

-**1. Post in OpenClaw's Discord/discussions** — frame it as "built a daemon companion for OpenClaw users."
-That community is 364k stars worth of engaged developers who already care about AI coding tools.
-They're your exact audience.

-**2. Tag OpenClaw in your Show HN / Reddit post** — something like *"Built an always-on background daemon that pairs with OpenClaw"* gets their community clicking.

-**3. Open a GitHub Discussion on OpenClaw's repo** — not an issue, a discussion.
-Ask if anyone's interested in a persistent daemon companion.
-Don't spam, just genuinely engage.
-One post there can drive hundreds of stars.

----

-The key mindset shift: **OpenClaw users are your best potential stargazers**, not your competition.
-Make them feel like OpenKairos completes their setup, not replaces it.

----

 ## 🔌 MCP Integration — Autonomous by Design

 OpenKairos integrates natively with the Model Context Protocol (MCP), allowing it to connect seamlessly to external systems like calendars, email, CI pipelines, and cloud infra.